Pea leafminer (Liriomyza huidobrensis)

 - spinosad-Some formulations are OMRI-listed for organic use.

 Management-chemical control: COMMERCIAL USE

-- abamectin (Agri-Mek, Epi-Mek) at 0.009 to 0.019 lb ai/a.
-PHI 7 days.
+- abamectin (Agri-Mek SC) at 0.009 to 0.019 lb ai/A. PHI 7 days.
 REI 12 hr.
 Retreatment interval 7 days.
-Do not exceed 0.056 lb ai/a per season.
+Do not exceed 0.056 lb ai/A per season.
 An organosilicone surfactant will increase translaminar uptake and transport.

-- spinosad (Success, Entrust SC) at 0.09 to 0.16 lb ai/a.
-PHI 1 day.
+- spinosad (Success, Entrust SC) at 0.09 to 0.156 lb ai/A. PHI 1 day.
 REI 4 hr.
-Do not exceed six applications or 0.45 lb ai/a per crop.
+Do not exceed six applications or 0.45 lb ai/A per crop.
 A surfactant improves control.
 Entrust SC is OMRI-listed for organic use.